gvwilson/thirdbit/src/fiction/iffy/index.md

 Doctor Johel lifted her hands a few centimers off her app but otherwise didn't move.
-"It's a bit late for a change of heart, isn't it?"
+"It's a bit late for that, isn't it?"

 Wales shrugged apologetically.
 "I had some time to think.